Devlog #5: When the Platform Catches Up

 Claude just shipped Docker.
 The Kubernetes layer is still ours.

-Our stack compounds.
+Our stack keeps a trail.

-In The REPL Is Dead, I reported the numbers: 1,005 closed issues, 47 reusable formulas, searchable history across every session.
+In The REPL Is Dead, I reported closed issues, reusable formulas, searchable history.
 When I start a new task, I search past work first.
-The system doesn't just execute.
-It accumulates.
+Devlog 4 made the case for spec versioning: my v1 specs now start at the sophistication level of my old v3s.

 The Trust Problem Scales